matrex32/EngiConnect/README.md

 Unified Application Architecture
 Engiconnect is designed as a cohesive application, where the frontend and backend are integrated into a single deployable unit.
 This means that users do not need to run a separate React server for the frontend; instead, launching the Spring server handles both the backend and frontend.
 This unified approach simplifies deployment and ensures a seamless experience for both developers and users.

-Integrated Email System
-    - Account Creation Confirmation: An email is sent to new users to confirm the creation of their account.
-    - Job Application Notifications: Users receive an email notification when they apply for a job.
-    - Employer Notifications: When an applicant applies for a job, the employer receives an email with the applicant's CV, ensuring easy access to candidate information.
-    - Reset password: When a user wants to reset their password, they will receive a link in their e-mail that will redirect them to the password reset page.

 Main Features
 1. Registration and Authentication
     - Users can create a new account by filling out a registration form